NFDI4Chem/nmrxiv-docs/docs/advanced-guides/nmr-repositories/part.md

   </tr>
   <tr>
     <td><b>MW</b></td>
-    <td>["Urine", "urine", "BLOOD", "Serum", "Plasma, Liver", ]</td>
+    <td>["Urine", "urine", "BLOOD", "Serum", "Plasma, Liver"]</td>
     <td>["blood serum", "urine", etc.]</td>
   </tr>
 </table>

 ## Results
 Organism parts details are available in metabolomics repositories.
-The use of different source of ontologies was easy to seen when using terms such us "Blood" vs "blood".
-Additionally, alues other than organism parts were wometimes provided, such as "Acetonitrile:H2O (1:3)".
+The use of different sources of ontologies was easy to see when using terms such as "Blood" vs "blood".
+Additionally, values other than organism parts were sometimes provided, such as "Acetonitrile:H2O (1:3)".

-Most used part was the blood serum, then come the urine, blood plasma, liver, and others.
+The most used part was the blood serum, then come the urine, blood plasma, liver, and others.

 <div style={{textAlign: 'center'}}>
 <img src="/img/analysis/part/all.png" width="700"/>